-Consistently more likely than average to support making more services available online and using digital technology to support services Consistently more likely than average to support improving educational outcomes Consistently more likely than average to support closing the gaps - income, education & health Consistently less likely than average to agree that the council provides value for money Consistently less likely than average to agree that the council keeps them informed about services Consistently more likely than average to state that the area has got worse over the last year Consistently less satisfied than average with local bus services Consistently less satisfied than average with welfare benefits and council tax Consistently more satisfied than average with library services Consistently more satisfied than average with parks and open spaces Consistently more satisfied than average with planning Consistently more satisfied than average with schools Consistently more satisfied than average with sport and leisure facilities Consistently more satisfied than average with highways and roads People aged 46 - 65 are starting to show more consistency in their support for making more services available online and using digital technology to support services More likely than average to state that the area has got better over the last year Consistently less satisfied than average with customer services Consistently less satisfied than average with local bus services Consistently less satisfied with public health services
+Under 45 Consistently more likely than average to support making more services available online and using digital technology to support services Changing working practices to make better use of technology and more efficient ways of working Consistently more likely than average to support consistently more likely than average to support transferring services community groups, social enterprises and town and parish councils Consistently less likely than average to agree that the council keeps them informed about services.
+Consistently more satisfied than average with library services.
+Consistently more satisfied than average with parks and open spaces Consistently more satisfied than average with planning Consistently more satisfied than average with schools Consistently more satisfied than average with sport and leisure facilities Consistently more satisfied than average with highways and roads More likely than average to state that the area has got worse over the last year 45 - 64People aged 46 - 65 are starting to show more consistency in their support for making more services available online and using digital technology to support services More likely than average to state that the area has got worse over the last year Consistently less satisfied than average with customer services Consistently less satisfied than average with libraries Consistently less satisfied with public health services Consistently less satisfied than average with welfare benefits and council tax.

-Consistently less likely than average to support making more services available online and using digital technology to support services

-Consistently less satisfied than average with schools

-Consistently less satisfied than average with sport and leisure facilities

-Consistently more likely than average to agree that the council provides value for money

-Consistently more likely than average to agree that the council acts on the concerns of residents

-Consistently more satisfied than average with care for older people

-Consistently more satisfied than average with customer services

-Consistently more satisfied than average with environmental health and trading standards

-Consistently more satisfied than average with local bus services.

-Consistently more satisfied than average with welfare benefits and council tax
+65+ Consistently more likely than average to agree that the council provides value for money Consistently more likely than average to agree that the council acts on the concerns of residents.
+Consistently more satisfied than average with care for older people.
+Consistently less satisfied than average with sport and leisure facilities.
+Consistently less satisfied than average with schools Consistently more satisfied than average with welfare benefits and council tax